sendami/golden-master-song/Readme.md

 ...She's dead, of course!

 ***Requirements***
-* The customer now desires to produce multiple different versions of the song using the same structure but based on different themes, for example a current popular children’s movie featuring a cast of animals.
+* The customer now desires to produce multiple different versions of the song using the same structure but based on different themes.
 * The customer asks that you make the song configurable for different lists of animals.
 * The customer cannot guarantee that there will be the same number of animals in each different version.